Finding Geometric Models by Clustering in the Consensus Space: Trajectories of Fast-moving Objects

 If at least two point correspondences are given, a homogeneous linear system of equations is obtained.
 The optimal solution, in the LSQ sense, is given via calculating the null-vector of the coefficient matrix.

-\subsection{Trajectories of Fast-moving Objects}
+\section{Trajectories of Fast-moving Objects}

-We show additional visualizations of trajectory estimation of fast-moving objects in Fig.~\ref{fig:fmosupp}.
-After extracting blur kernels that encode the object motion, we apply multiple line segment fitting.
+We show example visualizations of trajectory estimation of fast-moving objects in Figure~\ref{fig:fmosupp}.
+After extracting blur kernels that encode the object motion, we apply a multi model fitting algorithm recovering line segments.
 The estimated line segments are colored in red.
 The ground truth line segments are generated by applying a classical state-of-the-art object tracking algorithm on high-speed camera footage with manual annotations, which is shown in green.
-Qualitatively, we compare to the sequential RANSAC implementation from~\cite{tbd}.
-Additionally, we show final trajectories after filtering and refinement~\cite{tbd}.
+We show the results of sequential RANSAC as originally proposed in~\cite{tbd}.
+Additionally, we show final trajectories after filtering and refinement by~\cite{tbd}.
+Quantitative results are reported in the paper.

+Notice that the line segments found by seq.\ RANSAC are not continuous, \ie, there is a clear gap between all of them.
+This is caused by the hard point-to-line assignment used in seq.\ RANSAC and in the state-of-the-art multi-model fitting algorithms.
+Using the proposed method allows finding continuous chains that lead to better trajectories as shown in the last column and, also, in Table 3 in the main paper.

 [1]{ } [1]{\addimg{im0#1} & \addimg{psf0#1}} [2]{ } [2]{\addimgnew{#1_imgt}{#2} & \addimgnew{#1_psf}{#2} & \addimgnew{#1_imseqran}{#2} & \addimgnew{#1_imseqran_final}{#2} & \addimgnew{#1_improgxp}{#2} & \addimgnew{#1_improgxp_ref}{#2}}